Get answers to all your questions, like:

 Tank can be removed.

 Once the tank is cleaned and closed, it’s dug up out of the ground, lifted onto a trailer, and hauled away to be properly disposed of and reused/recycled when possible.

 How much does oil tank removal cost?

-If your tank is leaking, the removal and clean-up process could rocket as high as $30,000 in some cases.
+If your tank is leaking, the cost of removal and clean-up could reach as high as $30,000 in some cases.